MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 # Mobile Plans Windows 10 device experience

-This topic describes, which are the capabilities that Mobile Plans program offers to ensure that mobile operator customers have experiences according to the mobile operator offerings.
+This topic describes the capabilities that the Mobile Plans program offers to ensure that mobile operator customers' experiences align with the mobile operator offerings.

 ## Basic device experience

-This section describes which are the options to configure what the *View my account* link in the Windows Connection Manager, also known as also known as the network flyout.
+This section describes the options to configure what the *View my account* link shows in the Windows Connection Manager, also known as also known as the network flyout.

 The *View my account* link could be configured to:

-- Launch a web browser and open a defined web page
+- Launch a web browser and open a defined web page.
-- Launch the Mobile Plans app and open the Mobile Plans Web Portal
+- Launch the Mobile Plans app and open the Mobile Plans Web Portal.

- Once an option has been choose, please request a COSA database update to implement the right behavior, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+ Once you have decided on one of these options, please request a COSA database update to implement the right behavior.
+For more info, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).

 The following settings apply for the above options:

-- *AccountExperienceURL* parameter defines the web page.
+- *AccountExperienceURL*.
+This parameter defines the web page.
-- *AppID* parameter defined which app launched, to use Mobile Plans app configure _Microsoft.OneConnect_8wekyb3d8bbwe!App_
+- *AppID*.
+This parameter defines which app is launched.
+To use the Mobile Plans app, configure _Microsoft.OneConnect_8wekyb3d8bbwe!App_.

 The following image shows an example of the network flyout: